Patrickengel97/BillionareStatisticsAnalysis/README.md

 To explore the analysis and visualizations:

-1. Download the Power BI project file (`BI.pbix`) from the provided link.
+1. Download the Power BI project file (`BIAnalysis.pbix`) from the provided link.
 2. Open the file using Power BI Desktop.
 3. Navigate through the different visuals and tabs to gain insights from the analysis.